Guard theory: In plants

 In plants, guard theory is also known as indirect recognition.
-This is because rather than direct recognition of a virulence factor or pathogen, there is instead recognition of the end result of a process mediated by a virulence factor or pathogen.
+This is because rather than direct recognition of a virulence factor or pathogen, there is instead recognition of the result of a process mediated by a virulence factor or pathogen.
 In these cases, the virulence factor appears to target an accessory protein that is either a target or a structural mimic of the target of that virulence factor, allowing for plant defences to respond to a specific strategy of pathogenesis rather structures that may evolve and change over time at a faster rate than the plant can adapt to.
 The interaction between pathogen and accessory protein results in some modification of the accessory protein, which allows for recognition by plant NBS-LRR proteins, which monitor for infection.
 This model is best illustrated by RIN4 protein in A. thaliana.
 RIN4 forms a complex with the NB-LRR proteins RPM1 and RPS2.
 Protease effector AvrRpt2 is able to degrade RIN4, causing de-repression of RPS2.
 On the other hand, AvrB or AvrRPM1-mediated phosphorylation of RIN4 results in activation of RPM1.
 In short, this example elucidates how one NBS-LRR protein is able to recognize the effects of more than one virulence factor or effector.